kirbydesign/designsystem/.github/CONTRIBUTING.md

 > This PR closes [#1427](https://github.com/kirbydesign/designsystem/issues/1427)

-If the pull request solves more than one issue also mention these such that they also are closed automatically:
+If the pull request solves more than one issue also mention these, such that they also get closed automatically:

 > This PR closes [#1427](https://github.com/kirbydesign/designsystem/issues/1427), closes [#1428](https://github.com/kirbydesign/designsystem/issues/1428), closes [#1429](https://github.com/kirbydesign/designsystem/issues/1429)